 Check for yourself and see which users are leaving, cross-reference with past campaigns, segments, and so on.
 Investigate until you get a fuller picture that will allow you to connect the dots and make better decisions.

-Analyzing data like this will enable you to predict at-risk clients, which you can then target with the kind of win-back promo we’ve just mentioned.
+To make the most out of your data, consider bridging your CRM and email platform together.
+Then, you’ll be able to predict at-risk clients, which you can then target with the kind of win-back promo we’ve just mentioned and more.

 Tell users about their own activity